PhrozenByte/phpunit-throwable-asserts/README.md

 ### `CallableProxy` and `CachedCallableProxy`

-`PHPUnitThrowableAsserts` invokes callables without arguments and discards a possible return value due to how PHPUnit evaluates values.
+`PHPUnitThrowableAsserts` invokes Callables without arguments and discards a possible return value due to how PHPUnit evaluates values.
 One solution for this is to use anonymous functions with variable inheritance.
 As a neat alternative, `PHPUnitThrowableAsserts` provides the [`CallableProxy`](https://github.com/PhrozenByte/phpunit-throwable-asserts/blob/master/src/CallableProxy.php) and [`CachedCallableProxy`](https://github.com/PhrozenByte/phpunit-throwable-asserts/blob/master/src/CachedCallableProxy.php) helper classes.

-Both helper classes receive the callable to invoke (argument `$callable`), and the arguments to pass (any following argument, variadic `$arguments`) in their constructor.
-They furthermore implement PHPUnit's `PHPUnit\Framework\SelfDescribing` interface and the `toString()` method, improving error handling by allowing `PHPUnitThrowableAsserts` to better designate the called method. `CachedCallableProxy` additionally implements the `getReturnValue()` method that returns the cached return value of the callables last invocation.
+Both helper classes receive the Callable to invoke (argument `$callable`), and the arguments to pass (any following argument, variadic `$arguments`) in their constructor.
+They furthermore implement PHPUnit's `PHPUnit\Framework\SelfDescribing` interface and the `toString()` method, improving error handling by allowing `PHPUnitThrowableAsserts` to better designate the called method. `CachedCallableProxy` additionally implements the `getReturnValue()` method that returns the cached return value of the Callables last invocation.

 The `ThrowableAssertsTrait` trait exposes two public methods to create instances of `CallableProxy` and `CachedCallableProxy`: Use `ThrowableAssertsTrait::callableProxy()` to create a new instance of `CallableProxy`, or `ThrowableAssertsTrait::cachedCallableProxy()` to create a new instance of `CachedCallableProxy`.